This is Our Story

 This is a story about two people at opposite ends of the world that had a dream to build a home for “orphans”.
 But children without a home or family feel worse when referred to as “orphans”, so they are our “angels and we gave them a home.

-Jaaja Barb’s Home of Angels is the name of our dream.
+Jaaja Barb’s Home of Angels is the name of their dream.

 God always provides a way, and for us He chose banana bread.